 05 of 12

-Grow this and you can achieve that perfect mint mojito, and then sip it outdoors without the buzzkill of mosquitoes.
-All types of mint plants repel mosquitoes, and there are more varieties than you thought: explore the subtle differences between spearmint and peppermint, or marvel at just how much the chocolate mint plant smells like a candy dish.
-All mints grow and spread like wildfire, so harvest them with abandon in your pursuit to banish mosquitoes.
+Grow mint (Mentha spp) and you can achieve that perfect mint mojito, and then sip it outdoors without the buzzkill of mosquitoes.
+All types of mint plants repel mosquitoes, and there are more varieties than you thought.
+Explore the subtle differences between spearmint and peppermint, or marvel at just how much the chocolate mint plant smells like a candy dish.
+All mint varieties grow and spread like wildfire, so harvest them with abandon in your pursuit to banish mosquitoes.

 06 of 12

 Although lavender growers covet the purple flower spikes for their fragrance, the sweet soapy perfume of lavender permeates the foliage as well, not just the flowers.
 It's a fact that mosquitoes do not like this smell, and the pleasing nature of lavender fragrance means you can rub the plants on your skin as a kind of natural repellent.
 Finely chop the plants and mix with sweet almond oil as a skin preparation, or, in a pinch, just crush the plants and rub on skin and clothing.

 People have used rosemary, Rosmarinus officinalis, as natural pest control for years, as insects shy away from its piny scent.
 Rosemary-laden smoke from a grill is particularly effective at banishing mosquitoes from an outdoor area, and it will do double-duty in flavoring your meats as well.
 Rosemary does need full sun to prevent needle drop, but it prefers to dry out between waterings.